SSHVersionControl/git-web-client/README.md

 * webserver ( apache, nginx, php server)
 * Git install on command line for server/computer with repository

-2) Installing the Online GIT Version Control System
+2) Installing the Web GIT Version Control System
 ----------------------------------

 When it comes to installing, you have the